 #1 Best Guide: How I Learned Korean

 Before I talk about how I learned Korean, let’s talk about how the language got so popular.
 It hasn’t been long since the Korean Wave, or Hallyu (한류).
-All of a sudden, South Korean TV dramas and albums were making their way to the screens and music store shelves of other Asian countries and later on internationally.
-This was something they hadn’t done before.
+Suddenly, South Korean TV dramas and albums were making their way to the screens and music store shelves of other Asian countries and eventually internationally.

-Before they knew it, the whole world fell in love with Korean pop culture, which is famous for Korean dramas, endearingly known as K-drama (한국 드라마), as well as Korean music, especially K-pop (케이팝).
-Its impact was so big that more people started to visit South Korea than ever before, giving the country’s tourism and economy a great boost.
+Now the whole world fell in love with Korean pop culture, which is famous for Korean dramas, endearingly known as K-drama (케이 드라마), as well as Korean music, especially K-pop (케이 팝).
+Its impact was so significant that more people started to visit South Korea than ever before.
+And naturally, more and more people are trying to learn Korean, just like I did.

 Tips On How I Learned Korean